Countly/countly-sdk-flutter-bridge/example/integration_test/sc-AP-appPerformanceMonit/notes.md

 ## Test that needs manual interaction
-Currently as we don't have a way to trigger app foregraound/background action with code, the following tests need manual human interaction to go F/B when waiting log is printed:
+For iOS, currently as we don't have a way to trigger app foregraound action with code, the following tests need manual human interaction to go F/B when waiting log is printed:
 200, 204, 207A, 207B

 ## Legacy call (setRecordAppStartTime)